anu-bdsi/workshop-intro-to-linux-aug-2023/03_variant_calling.md

 The unzip program is decompressing the zip files and creating a new directory for it to store all of the different output that are produced by FastQC.

-__Exercise: go into one of the output folders and take a look what information they provided there?__
+__Exercise: go into one of the output folders and take a look what information are provided there?__

 ### 1.3.
 Organising our work